sylvainschmitt/detectMutations/README.md

 ## Reference

-*Copy and index reference for software to work with.*
+*Copy and index reference and SNPs for software to work with.*

 ### [cp\_reference](https://github.com/sylvainschmitt/detectMutations/blob/main/rules/cp_reference.smk)